Chippewa River State Trail: Caryville to Meridean

 Caryville is a small community in Dunn County.
 It was founded in the mid-19th century.
 In its heyday, it had a train station, post office, and Pony Express office.
 The nearby Caryville ferry crossed the Chippewa River from 1910 to 1964, when a bridge was finally built.

-From Caryville to Meridean, the surface of the Chippewa River Trail is oil-based asphalt emulsion.
-It is in fair condition.
-The trail borders two state natural areas.
-Each one offers splendid views of the river valley.
-Immediately after leaving Caryville, the trail runs along the edge of the Lower Chippewa State Natural Area.
-It winds through peaceful thick forests and crosses Coon Creek.
+Returning to the Chippewa River State Trail, it borders two state natural areas in the section from Caryville to Meridean.
+West of Caryville, the trail runs along the edge of the Lower Chippewa State Natural Area.
+It winds through peaceful forests and crosses Coon Creek.
 After leaving the natural area, the trail continues through forests.
-It travels close to the Chippewa River around a large bend, and alongside a high, shaded bluff.
+It crosses Rock Creek and travels close to the Chippewa River around a large bend, and next to a high, shaded bluff.

 The trail often passes between bluffs and the Chippewa River.

-After 3.5 miles, the Chippewa River State Trail again passes closely between the bluff and the river’s bank.
-Brush Island comes into view at this place.
-The island is home to Caryville Savanna State Natural Area.
-It contains oak barrens on the low, sandy soil.
+For 2.5 miles, the Chippewa River State Trail travels next to the bluff of the river valley.
+In this section, Brush Island comes into view to the right (north).
+The low, sandy island in the Chippewa River is home to Caryville Savanna State Natural Area.
+The natural area is known for its exceptionally high-quality oak barrens.
 The preserve protects prairie grasses and groves of various oaks: bur, white, black, and Hill’s oaks.

-Continuing past Brush Island, the trail departs the river’s edge.
+Continuing past Brush Island, the trail departs the river’s edge and the line of bluffs.
 It passes by forests on the north side of the trail, and farmland to the south.
-In late summer, fields of sunflowers may be seen through the trees surrounding the trail.
+In late summer, brilliant fields of sunflowers may be seen through the trees surrounding the trail.

-It is 2 miles from Brush Island to Meridean.
+It is two miles from Brush Island to Meridean.
 From Caryville, Meridean is 6.7 miles down the trail.
-The trailhead is located at the junction of 730th Street.
+The trailhead is located at the path’s junction with 730th Street.
 It has a picnic table, cooking grill, and information kiosk.
-Just west of 730th Street, and on the trail, is a historical marker about the community’s past.
+Just west of 730th Street, and on the trail, is a historical marker about the community’s unique past.

 To access the trailhead by car, travel on Wisconsin State Highway 85 from Caryville.
-County Road O intersects the state highway at two places.
-Turn left (north) on County Road O at its first or second intersection; both arrive in Meridean.
+County Highway O intersects the state highway at two places.
+Turn left (north) on County Highway O at its first or second intersection; both arrive in Meridean.
 From the county road in Meridean, take 730th Street north a short distance to the trailhead parking lot.

 The Chippewa River State Trail offers wonderful views of the river.